 Small business owners often find themselves looking for external funding sources to grow their business.
 But to qualify for a business loan and other financing options, you need to have a good business credit score.

 Business credit scores help lenders, creditors and suppliers evaluate whether a business will be able to pay them on time.
-Maintaining a good business credit score means you can secure bigger loans, lower interest rates and even flexible repayment schedules.
+Knowing how to increase your business credit score (and keep it high) means you can secure bigger loans, lower interest rates and even flexible repayment schedules.

 Here’s a quick overview of what qualifies as a good (low risk) or bad (high risk) business credit score.

 Lenders and credit reporting agencies (CRAs) look at several factors to determine your business’s credit score—from your trade experiences to your payment history to the number of credit applications you’ve made in the past and more.

 In this article, you’ll learn how to improve your business credit score so you can qualify for better financing options and grow your business successfully.

 Top Tip: Establishing a good business credit score takes time, but it’s worth it for better financing options.
 Learn what a business credit score is, how it’s determined and why it’s important in our guide on everything you need to know about your business credit score 📈

 - 1. Separate your business and personal finances

 - 5. Keep your credit utilisation ratio in check

 - 7. Reduce the number of credit applications